codewithashraf/Local-Server/readme.md

 2. **Run the Installer**

    - Double-click the downloaded file
    - Allow permissions if prompted
-   - It will add `start-server` command to your system globally
+   - It will globally add the `start-server` command to your system

 3. **Ready to Use!**

-   Open **any terminal**, go to any folder you want to serve, and run:
+   Open **any terminal**, navigate to any folder you want to serve, and run:

    ```bash
    start-server